torisrobloxmarket-lang/Siounsniojsipjns/README.md

         local root = char and char:FindFirstChild("HumanoidRootPart")
         if not root then return end

-        -- DON'T BLOCK IF WE ARE ALREADY BLOCKING local infoFolder = char:FindFirstChild("Info")
+        -- DON'T BLOCK IF WE ARE ALREADY BLOCKING OR ATTACKING local infoFolder = char:FindFirstChild("Info")
         local isAlreadyBlocking = infoFolder and infoFolder:FindFirstChild("Block")
         if isAlreadyBlocking then return end

         local incomingAttack = false

-        -- 1. VFX Scanner
+        -- 1. VFX Scanner (Ignores self attacks & hitboxes < 3.5 studs away)
         for _, prt in ipairs(ActiveVFXParts) do
             if prt.Parent then
                 local d = (root.Position - prt.Position).Magnitude
+                if prt.Name == "CombatTrail" and d <= 3.5 then
+                    continue
+                end

-                if d > 2.5 and d <= RyuConfig.BlockRange then
+                if d >= 3.5 and d <= RyuConfig.BlockRange then
                     incomingAttack = true
                     break
                 end
             end
         end

-        -- 2. Animation Scanner (Only M1/Punch/Strike/Attack/Combat/Melee)
+        -- 2. Animation Scanner (Only M1/Punch/Strike/Attack/Combat/Melee/Dash)
         if not incomingAttack then
             for _, p in pairs(Players:GetPlayers()) do
                 if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("HumanoidRootPart") then